pannaf/valkyrie/README.md

 ```

 ## Annotating Exercises with Attributes
-To get the final list of exercises for V to use in workout planning, I took a couple additional Human-in-the-loop steps:
+To get the final dataset of exercises for V to use in workout planning, I took a couple additional Human-in-the-loop steps:

 1. Collaborated with ChatGPT to fill out an initial pass at annotating each of the ~1400 exercises with the following attributes: `Exercise Name,Exercise Type,Target Muscle Groups,Movement Pattern,Exercise Difficulty/Intensity,Equipment Required,Exercise Form and Technique,Exercise Modifications and Variations,Safety Considerations,Primary Goals,Exercise Dynamics,Exercise Sequence,Exercise Focus,Agonist Muscles,Synergist Muscles,Antagonist Muscles,Stabilizer Muscles`
 2. Scanned through the ChatGPT annotations to correct any obvious mistakes.